 - Email address and other internet usernames

-Depending on the type of offense, registrants must also physically appear at a validated registration or verification site one to four times per year for a period of 15 years to life.
-Individuals who fail to register, report changes to registration information or appear in person will face additional criminal charges.
+Depending on the type of offense, registrants must also physically appear at a validated registration or verification site one to four times per year for 15 years to life.
+Individuals who fail to register, report changes to registration information, or appear in person will face additional criminal charges.

-Contact Experienced Lansdale Megan’s Law Attorneys Who Can Provide Strong Defense Against Sex Crimes Charges in Pennsylvania
+Contact Experienced Megan’s Law Attorneys Who Can Provide Strong Defense against Sex Crimes Charges in Pennsylvania

 Don’t let a sex crime conviction ruin your life.
-Call a criminal defense lawyer at our firm as soon as possible at 215-822-7575 or 800-358-9367 or contact us through our website.
-We will ensure that your rights are protected and respected and fight to get criminal charges dismissed or reduced.
+Call a criminal defense lawyer at Rubin, Glickman, Steinberg & Gifford as soon as possible.
+We will ensure that your rights are protected and fight to get criminal charges dismissed or reduced.